 DMO Frozen Orb Wizard Skills and Runes

 As a Delsere's Magnum Opus set build, you have to constantly keep in mind your dependence on dropping Slow Times that regularly envelop your priority targets.
-Some leeway was given with later reworks to DMO (you do not need to be in the Slow Time radius to gain damage reduction, and affected enemies are more susceptible to damage for 5 whole seconds after exiting the bubble), but with the built-in resets coming from your generator attack and Explosive Blast, you should make a point to regularly apply Slow Times as well.
-Spam Explosive Blast on cooldown to maintain the bonuses of Orb of Infinite Depth and keep the Storm Armor shield active at all times.
+Some leeway was given with later reworks to DMO (you do not need to be in the Slow Time radius to gain damage reduction, and affected enemies are more susceptible to damage for 5 whole seconds after exiting the bubble), but with the built-in resets coming from your generator attack you should make a point to regularly apply Slow Times as well.
+Use Energy Twister to control the flow and positioning of a fight (via the worn or cubed Ranslor's Folly) and keep the Storm Armor shield active at all times.
 Last but not least, reposition smartly with Teleport.

 Skills and Runes